Useful Computer Numeral Guide

 1024 Bytes (2^10)

-MebiByte: MiB 1024 KibiBytes (2^20 B) Slightly less than the data capacity of old floppy diskettes.
+MebiByte: MiB 1024 KibiBytes (2^20 B) Slightly less than the data capacity of old HD floppy diskettes.

 PebiByte: PiB 1024 TebiBytes (2^50 B) The projected typical size of a prosumer RAID array by 2020.